mautic/user-documentation/docs/configuration/settings.rst

     php bin/console messenger:consume email

-If you don't use Kubernetes in your environment, use a process manager like Supervisor or systemd to keep your worker(s) running.
+If you don't use Kubernetes in your environment, use a process manager like ``Supervisor`` or ``systemd`` to keep your worker/s running.
 More on this at :xref:`queue-consuming-messages`

 Advanced setting
 ================